leoli-jpg/GCN4GO/README.md

     To use the pattern, using `--abbreviation`.

-    Run `python gcndata_prepare.py --abbreviation --mix` to prepare data for model input.
+    Run `python gcndata_prepare.py --abbreviation True --mix True` to prepare data for model input.

-    Run `python generate_vocab.py --abbreviation --mix` to build vocabulary (If you want to test our best model, Skip this step to keep the vocabulary used by the model unchanged).
+    Run `python generate_vocab.py --abbreviation True --mix True` to build vocabulary (If you want to test our best model, Skip this step to keep the vocabulary used by the model unchanged).

 ## Train
-  Run `python gcn_attention.py --abbreviation --mix --attention` to train our full model.
+  Run `python gcn_attention.py --abbreviation True --mix True --attention True` to train our full model.

 ## Eval
-  Run `python gcn_attention_eval.py --abbreviation --mix --attention --model /model/excellent` to reproduce our best results.
+  Run `python gcn_attention_eval.py --abbreviation True --mix True --attention True --model /model/excellent` to reproduce our best results.
 All results are generated in `temp_result.txt`.